Priyesh95/alien-shooter/README.md

 # alien-shooter
-A 2-d game created using python
+A 2-d alien shooting game created using python
+1. Clone the repository and
+2. Run 'python alien_shooter.py' to play the game